OmriTurgeman100/Torch-v1/README.md

 # Torch: A Customizable Micro-Monitoring System

 **Torch** is a micro-monitoring system that enables users to create custom hierarchies and define rules for each layer.
 It utilizes multiprocessing in the backend for efficient performance.
-With Torch, users can structure their monitoring framework as needed and define specific actions or conditions at every level.
+With Torch, users can structure their monitoring hierarchy as needed and define specific actions or conditions at every level.

 ---